 Lady Bay Beach (Watsons Bay)

-Lady Bay Beach (Watsons Bay) is a low key harbour beach made for those who love to go for a quiet dip and catch up on a good book.
+Lady Bay Beach (Watsons Bay) is a low-key harbour beach made for those who love to go for a quiet dip and catch up on a good book.
 Cozzies are optional here as this is one of Sydney’s best designated nude bathing areas.
 Be free Sydneysiders.

-Murray Rose Pool (RedLeaf Beach)
+Murray Rose Pool (Redleaf Beach)

-This ocean pool is one of Sydney Harbour’s largest beaches, but it’s also a local secret and while it's filled with locals in the know, it will hardly be as jam-packed as some of Sydney’s other, shall we say, more famous beaches.
-The wrap around pontoon is the perfect spot to park yourself for a quick bite before continuing to practice your Olympic diving technique into the water.
+This ocean pool is one of Sydney Harbour’s largest beaches, but it’s also a local secret and while it's filled with locals in the know, it will hardly be as jam-packed as some of Sydney’s other, shall we say more famous beaches.
+The wrap-around pontoon is the perfect spot to park yourself for a quick bite before continuing to practice your Olympic diving technique into the water.

 Lady Martins Beach

-Lady Martins Beach is the backyard to some of the most expensive real estate in the country, and for a good reason.
+Lady Martins Beach is the backyard of some of the most expensive real estate in the country, and for a good reason.
 The water here is the up there with the clearest in Sydney and the sand is just as amazing.
 Bring your dog along and set up camp because, for today, you are one of Sydney’s elite.